-Sandboxed Application
+• Sandboxed Application

-Name Description Default

-microej.testsuite.cc.exclu deatlessesf classes excluded from the code coverage anal- Not set

-ysis.

-microej.testsuite.timeout The time in seconds before a test is considered as failed.
+Name Description Default microej.testsuite.cc.exclu destattlessesf classes excluded from the code coverage anal- Not set ysis. microej.testsuite.timeout The time in seconds before a test is considered as failed.
 Set it to 0 to disable the timeout.
-60

-microej.testsuite.properti microej.testsuite.properties////www.cctaitivatpedrty is set to true, the code coverage anal-

-ysis is enabled. true

-cc.src.folders Path to the folders containing the Java sources used for Java source folder (

-code coverage analysis. src/main/java) and

-Add-On Processor gen-

-erated source folders (

-$src-adpgenerated/)^2$

-microej.testsuite.verbose When this property is set to true, the verbose trace level

-is enabled. false

-test.run.excludes.pattern Pattern of classes excluded from the test suite execution.
-Empty string (no test)

-test.run.failonerror When this property is set to true, the build fails if an error

-is raised. true

-test.run.includes.pattern Pattern of classes included in the test suite execution.

-/ (all tests)

-skip.test When this property is set (any value), the tests are not ex- Not set

-ecuted.
+60 microej.testsuite.properti e \$%\$3eccthictipatpe rty is set to true, the code coverage anal- ysis is enabled. true cc.src.folders Path to the folders containing the Java sources used for code coverage analysis.
+Java source folder (src/main/java) and Add-On Processor gen- erated source folders (src-adpgenerated/) 2 microej.testsuite.verbose When this property is set to true, the verbose trace level is enabled. false test.run.excludes.pattern Pattern of classes excluded from the test suite execution.
+Empty string (no test) test.run.failonerror When this property is set to true, the build fails if an error is raised. true test.run.includes.pattern Pattern of classes included in the test suite execution. / (all tests) skip.test When this property is set (any value), the tests are not executed.
+Not set